Plain language in law

 contain redundant information

 refer to laws that are not explained in the text

-Lawyers who have embraced a plain language business strategy have noticed multiple benefits to their business
+Lawyers who have embraced plain language as a business strategy have noticed multiple benefits to their business

 increased work efficiency

 improved client relations

 You probably realize your contracts could do with clarification.
 Only you find you don’t have the time to spend on the project to produce clearer versions of your contracts.